ylurban/PUI2015_-ylai-/PUI2015_HW3_part3/README.md

 We define the null hypothesis as: There is no difference in the average trip duration of subscribers in summer months as compared to the winter months.
 Significance level α=0.05.

 ### Responsibility in Collaboration
-In this collaboration I worked on development of the null hypothesis and the code, including data reading, restrucutre, cleanning (to exclude trip duration outliers), data plotting, and hypothesis testing (z-score testing and t-statistics).
+In this collaboration I worked on development of the null hypothesis and the code, including data reading, restrucutring, cleanning (to exclude trip duration outliers), data plotting, and hypothesis testing (z-score testing and t-statistics).
 Part of the code development were through co-working by me (Yuan Lai) and Sachin Verma.